lucaassos/lucaassos/README.md

 ### Hello, my name is Lucas. 🤟🏻
-Tech enthusiast taking the first steps into the vast world of development.
-Proficient in markup languages like HTML and CSS, as well as programming in JavaScript and MySQL databases.
-Currently diving into Python studies, aspiring to be an excellent collaborator and open to new opportunities.
+Proficient in markup languages like HTML and CSS, programming in JavaScript and Python, and experienced with MySQL databases.
+Aspiring to be an excellent collaborator and always open to new opportunities.
 Let's build something amazing together! 🚀